jankazil/isd-lite-data/README.md

 ## Overview

-The project consists of two main modules:
+The project consists of the following modules:

 - **`ncei.py`**: Functions for
   - Downloading ISDLite data